AlexanderProd/jam-stack-box/README.md

 ## Prerequisites

-- You need to have a running Docker instance on your machine. ⚠️ It currently only works with Docker on Linux or MacOS listening to `/var/run/docker.sock`.
+- You need to have a running Docker instance on your machine.
+  ⚠️ It currently only works with Docker on Linux or MacOS listening to `/var/run/docker.sock`.
+- Even though its called JAMStackBox, currently only sites based on [GatsbyJS](https://www.gatsbyjs.org) are supported.
+  Feel free to contribute by editing the builder to support other static site generators.

 ## Start